satyadeepgithub/Employee/README.md

 # Employee
-managing employee revords in java collection
+managing employee records in java collection
 I will use this to add,remove,modify and search employee records